-Homework: Add your grades on the homework assignments and divide the result by the number of homework assignments that were assign to you in this class, which equals 28 assignments.
-Then, multiply this value by 0.40 = (40% of your final grade).
+Homework: Add your grades on the homework assignments and divide the result by the number of homework assignments that were assign to you in this class, which equals 44 assignments.
+Then, multiply this value by 0.40 = (40% of your final grade in the class).

-Quizzes: Quiz 1, Quiz 2, Quiz 3, and Quiz 4 Add up your grades on the four quizzes together and divide the result by 4.
+Quizzes: Quiz 1, Quiz 2, Quiz 3, and Quiz 4 Add up your grades on the quizzes and divide the result by 4.
 Then, multiply this value by 0.20 = (20% of your final grade in the class).